saltstack/salt/doc/topics/quickstart.rst

 in the master config file).
 Read the documentation for each netapi module to determine what is needed.

-For example, the :py:mod:`~saltapi.netapi.rest_cherrypy` netapi module requires that CherryPy be installed and that a ``rest_cherrypy`` section be added to the master config that specifies which port to listen on.
+For example, the :py:mod:`rest_cherrypy <saltapi.netapi.rest_cherrypy.app>`
+netapi module requires that CherryPy be installed and that a ``rest_cherrypy`` section be added to the master config that specifies which port to listen on.

 Installation
 ============